uvacorpnet/rem/README.md

 ## Credits

-If you find this code useful, please consider citing the following paper:
+If you find this code to compute Six-Cycles useful, please consider citing the following paper:

   > D. Valeeva, F.W.
 Takes and E.M.
 Heemskerk.
 The duality of firms and directors in board interlock networks: A relational event modeling approach.
-Under review, 2019.
+Social Networks 62: 68-79, Elsevier, 2020. doi: 10.1016/j.socnet.2020.02.009

+Recall that this package is an extension of the [rem](https://github.com/cran/rem) package, for which credit goes to the original authors of this package.

 ## Disclaimer